 Each dentist uses different dental composite filling materials, that may require different steps.
 Let's discuss in a simple way how composite filling restorations are done - without getting too technical, so it may be easier to understand for the non-dentist.
 The steps are as follows:

-We will not get in detail about the local anesthesia being used by the dentist (the needle shot).
+We will not get into detail about the local anesthesia being used by the dentist (the needle shot).
 For small or light composite fillings, anesthesia may not be needed.
 For deeper composite fillings, getting the tooth numb with local anesthesia will most likely be needed.
 So, after prepping the tooth and drilling out caries, the tooth is cleaned and then the composite filling material is placed in.
-There are various adhesives or etchants a dentist may use after drilling away caries, but we do not want to get too much into detail.
+There are various adhesives or etchants a dentist may use after drilling away caries, but we do not want to get too much detail.

 Once the malleable or softer composite material is placed into the cavity - then usually UV blue light is shined towards the filling - to harden the soft composite material.
 The blue UV light is known as a curing light.
 Once the composite is hard and safely in place, then your dentist will polish or trim your excess composite filling - to get the right bite.